Master's and Doctoral Degree Requirements

 For the purpose of computing equivalent transfer credit on either a course-by-course or total hours basis, the number of quarter hours completed at another institution should be multiplied by two-thirds.

-Exceptions to this policy, which include articulation agreements made with other universities, may be made with the approval of the Dean of the Graduate School upon the recommendation of the student's department chair or graduate program director.
+Exceptions to this policy, which include articulation agreements made with other universities, may be made with the approval of the Associate Provost for Graduate Academic Affairs upon the recommendation of the student's department chair or graduate program director.

 Advanced Undergraduate Courses